missionpinball/mpf-docs/installation/mac.rst

 The final step is to run a command which will update MPF and make it available from anywhere on your system.
 We've created a script to do this for you, so all you have to do is double click on the RunMeOnce.command file.
+You may be told that you can't open this file due to security restrictions.
+If you do, go to the Security & Privacy pane in System Preferences and choose "Allow apps downloaded from anywhere."
+You can turn this off agian after you run the script (or it will turn off automatically after 30 days).

-You'll be prompted for your password, and in a few seconds you'll be ready to go!
+When you run the script, you'll be prompted for your password.
+After you enter it, you'll be ready to go in just a few seconds!

 This command does a few things: